Questfall/docs/quest-mining/completion/rpg-attributes/inventory.md

 ### **Equipping**

 `Equipping` reduces the Essence cost paid when clothing is equipped.

+{% hint style="warning" %}
+During the current internal testing release, equipment changes do not spend Essence.
+The Equipping value is still calculated and displayed so builds and grant text can be tested freely.
+{% endhint %}

 The base cost depends on item rarity and item level.
 Item level uses a cube-root curve, so high-level items cost more to equip, but the price does not grow linearly.